Wodajo/Offensive/theory/infrastructure/1-reconnaissance/1.2-active-scanning/scan-by-protocol.md

 ##### according to RFC 793...
 segment not containing `SYN`, `RST`, or `ACK` bits will result in `RST` (if the port is closed) or no reponse (if port open)
 Very stealthy but modern IDS can be configured to detect it.
 Unfotunately many devices don't follow RFC.
 Some send `RST` responses to the probes regardless of whether the port is open or not.
 This causes all of the ports to be labeled `closed`.
-Windows and many CISCO and IBM devises doeas it.
+Windows and many CISCO and IBM devises does it.
 There could also be false positives:D
 You can check manually e.g. nmap `--scanflags` (2^3 = 8 permutations) or use most popular combinations - XMAS, NULL scan and FIN scan
 ###### XMAS
 send segments with `FIN`, `URG` and `PUSH` flags.
 Xmas bcos segment is decorated like christmas tree
 If response `RST` - closed
-if ICMP unreachable - open/**filtered**
+if ICMP unreachable - filtered
-if timeout - filtered
+if timeout - open/filtered
 `sudo nmap -sX`
 `sudo hping -8 <ports> -F -U -P <ip address> -V` -F for FIN, -P for PUSH, -U for URG
 ###### Null scan